oscarhermoso/terraform-provider-binarylane/docs/data-sources/load_balancer.md

 Read-Only:

-- `entry_protocol` (String) The protocol that traffic must match for this load balancer to forward traffic according to this rule.
+- `entry_protocol` (String) The protocol that traffic must match for the load balancer to forward it.
+Valid values are "http" and "https".

 <a id="nestedatt--health_check"></a>